Cap and Bells, BBC Radio (Home Service), 1944

 Central News reporter Dave Foster brings footage and remembrance from Noele Gordon’s Memorial Service, held at Birmingham Cathedral in May 1985.

-Shaw Taylor, Tony Adams, Jane Rossington, Sue Lloyd, Ronald Allen, Jack Haig, Kathy Staff, Su Pollard, Fiona Fullerton and Nicolas Parsons are just some of the celebrities in attendance.
+Bob Monkhouse, Shaw Taylor, Tony Adams, Jane Rossington, Derek Batey, Wayne Sleep, Russell Harty, Sue Lloyd, Larry Grayson, Moria Lister, Ronald Allen, Jack Haig, Danny La Rue, Kathy Staff, Terry Wogan, Su Pollard, Fiona Fullerton, Leslie Crowther, Janet Brown, Max Bygraves, Honour Blackman, and Nicolas Parsons are just some of the celebrities in attendance.

 Crossroads Revisited, Central Television, 1985